Ad Noctum: Circuit(ry is Dark)

 “No,” the soldier says.

-“Well, for some definitions of reality,” his doppelgänger agrees, with understated sympathy.
+“Well, for some definitions of reality.”
+His doppelgänger regards him with understated sympathy.

 The soldier gives the doppelgänger a stern glare, then looks at Rush.
 “I understand this is confusing.
 But I can help you.
 And, with the skillset you’ve already got on you?
-You’re gonna need help.
+You’ll need help.
 Trust me.”

 “I’m not at all certain this version of you can handle this version of me,” his doppelgänger says dryly, then takes a drag of his cigarette.

-Rush is developing a strong dislike of his fantastical alter-ego, with his immaculate shoes and his unearthly cigarettes and his ability to fabricate magical glasses from nothingness, because, somehow, when Rush hadn’t been paying attention, the man had re-manifested his own designer eyewear.
+Rush is developing a strong dislike of his fantastical alter-ego, with his immaculate shoes and his unearthly cigarettes and his ability to fabricate magical glasses from nothingness.
+Somehow, when Rush hadn’t been paying attention, the man had re-manifested his own designer eyewear.

-“On second thought, yes, all right,” Rush says, looking at the soldier, trying to shake back hair that’s already well on its way to set, courtesy of supernatural gel.
+“On second thought, yes, all right.”
+Rush tries to shake back hair that’s already well on its way to set, courtesy of supernatural gel.
 “I’ll take you up on your quixotic space quest.
 Fine.
 Don’t have much else on at the moment.”

 His counterpart rolls his eyes.